Jenine Waters

 The total cost to Australian employers of untreated mental health conditions.

-In serious workers’ compensation claims due to mental health conditions from 2017 to 2022.
+Increase in serious workers’ compensation claims due to mental health conditions from 2017 to 2022.

 Fosters equal opportunities, tailored resources and healthy relationships.